Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Reputation-based Mechanism

 \section{Reputation-based Mechanism}

 We now present our reputation-based mechanism.
-The mechanism is composed by an algorithm run by the master and an algorithm run by each worker. \paragraph{Master's Algorithm.} The algorithm begins by choosing the initial probability of auditing and the initial reputation (same for all workers).
+The mechanism is composed by an algorithm run by the master and an algorithm run by each worker.

+\paragraph{\bf \em Master's Algorithm} The algorithm begins by choosing the initial probability of auditing and the initial reputation (same for all workers).
 The initial probability of auditing will be set according to the information the master has about the environment (e.g., workers' initial $p_C$).
 For example, if it has no information about the environment, a possibly safe approach is to initially set $p_\VRF=0.5$.
-The master also chooses the reputation type to use (e.g., type 1, 2 \ec{or 3}).
+The master also chooses the reputation type to use.

 After that, at each round, the master sends a task to all workers and, when all answers are received, the master audits the answers with probability $p_\VRF$.
 In the case the answers are not audited, the master accepts the value returned by the weighed majority, and continues to the next round with the same probability of auditing and the same reputation values for each worker.
 In the case the answers are audited, the value $p_\VRF$ of the next round is reinforced (i.e., modified according to the accumulated reputation of the cheaters) and the reputations of the workers are updated based on their responses.
-Then, the master rewards/penalizes the workers appropriately. \cg{Specifically, if the master audits and a worker $i$ is a cheater (i.e., $i\in F$), then $\Pi_i = -\Cp$; if $i$ is honest, then $\Pi_i = \SW$.
-If the master does not audit, and $i$ returns the value of the weighted majority (i.e., $i\in W_m$), then $\Pi_i = \SW$, otherwise $\Pi_i=0$.}
+Then, the master rewards/penalizes the workers appropriately.
+Specifically, if the master audits and a worker $i$ is a cheater (i.e., $i\in F$), then $\Pi_i = -\Cp$; if $i$ is honest, then $\Pi_i = \SW$.
+If the master does not audit, and $i$ returns the value of the weighted majority (i.e., $i\in W_m$), then $\Pi_i = \SW$, otherwise $\Pi_i=0$.

-\lstset{columns=fullflexible,tabsize=3,basicstyle= ,identifierstyle=\rmfamily\textit, mathescape=true,morekeywords={to,process,const,when,elsif,procedure,null,function,do,return, foreach,begin,var,if,then,else,rcv,rx_user_events,rx_network_events,for,end,receive,send,upstream,downstream, while,do,forward,backward,upon,wait,audit,update,accept},literate={:=}{{$\leftarrow$ }}1{->}{{ $\rightarrow$ }}1} \lstset{escapeinside={('}{')}}
+\lstset{ columns=fullflexible, tabsize=3, basicstyle= , identifierstyle=\rmfamily\textit, mathescape=true, morekeywords={to,process,const,when,elsif,procedure,null,function,do,return,foreach,begin,var,if,then,else,rcv,rx_user_events,rx_network_events, for,end,receive,send,upstream,downstream,while,do,forward,backward,upon,wait,audit,update,accept}, literate={:=}{{$\leftarrow$ }}1{->}{{ $\rightarrow$ }}1, escapeinside={('}{')}}

 \junk{ Given that, when the answers are not audited, the master has no information about the number of cheaters in the round, the probability $p_\VRF$ remains the same as in the previous round.
 When the answers are audited, the master can safely extract the number of cheaters.